Gradient-based search of quantum phases: discovering unconventional fractional Chern insulators: Non-ideal Abelian fractional Chern insulators

 Because our interest lies in the quantum geometry of a single isolated band, we first flatten the lowest single-particle band and project the ED calculation to it~\cite{bergholtz_topological_2013, regnault_fractional_2011}, which effectively amounts to sending single‐particle gaps to infinity without altering geometric properties.
 In this projected regime, only the single‐particle eigenstates enter the many‐body calculation, so without loss of generality one may set $t_1 = 1$ as well.
 Consequently, the effective parameter space is four-dimensional (4D), $\mathbf{p}=(\lambda_{1},t_{2},\lambda_{2},V_{2})$.
 In this regime, the points around $\mathbf{p} =(1,0,0,0)$ have been shown to be part of an ideal FCI region, exhibiting small $T$ and $\sigma_{B}$~\cite{wu_zoology_2012, jackson_geometric_2015}.

 We initiate our optimization on a $N_1 \times N_2 = 3\times 3$ cluster, which for the kagome lattice is already large enough to be able to resolve the ideal FCI region while allowing for competing orders such as charge density waves.
 At this system size and filling, the three FCI ground states are expected from the generalized Pauli principle to be all located at $\mathcal{K}^* = (0, 0)$, with associated degeneracy $d^* = 3$~\cite{regnault_fractional_2011, bernevig_emergent_2012}, which defines the target and complement manifolds.
+We choose the extremal flux values $\{ \Phi \} = \{0, \pi \}$ for calculating the target-phase loss function.
 Employing the workflow described above, we first run gradient descent on the target-phase loss function defined in \eqref{eq:general_loss} to locate FCI regions, and then define a refinement loss $\mathcal{L}'(\mathbf{p})=-T(\mathbf{p})$ to maximize the trace violation of promising candidates.
 Gradient descent is carried out using the Adam optimizer~\cite{kingma_adam_2017}, using learning rate $0.1$ in the initial search to ensure thorough exploration of parameter space, and learning rate $0.001$ in the refinement step for a more fine-grained search within FCI regions.
 Gradients of the loss functions were evaluated via automatic differentiation of the ED output for computational efficiency~\cite{baydin_automatic_2018}.

 The outcome of this targeted search is illustrated in \cref{fig:figure2}.
 We identify a non‐ideal FCI phase in a $C = -1$ band at $\mathbf{p} = (\lambda_{1},t_{2},\lambda_{2},V_{2}) = (-0.169, -0.992, -0.157, 0.25)$ characterized by $T \approx 3.3$ and $\sigma_{B} \approx 5.2$.
 Plots of $\mathcal{F}(\mathbf{k})$ and $T(\mathbf{k})$ (\cref{fig:figure2}a,b) reveal that both quantities are sharply concentrated near the $\Gamma$ point, in stark contrast to the nearly uniform distributions expected for LL-like FCIs.
-In the Supplemental Material (SM), we show that the origin of this non-uniform distribution is that the lowest single-particle band is near a quadratic band crossing with the middle band.
+In the SM, we show that the origin of this non-uniform distribution is that the lowest single-particle band is near a quadratic band crossing with the middle band.
 However, we emphasize that many-body calculations are performed in the projected limit of the flattened lowest band, which removes band mixing.
+In the SM we show that the trace violation can be made even larger in the context of a generalized class of three-band models, for which we find FCIs with $T \approx 12.08$.